PHIL 1111OL - An Intensive Introduction to Logic

 The full timetable of all activities for this course can be accessed from Course Planner.

 Course material is supplied in screencast micro-lectures and online discussion boards, and students can engage with course content on a timetable of their own choosing and without coming to campus.
-There are also weekly timetabled tutorials where students can get help with problems and concepts with the support of teaching staff and their peers.
+There are also twice-weekly timetabled online tutorials where students can get help with problems and concepts with the support of teaching staff and their peers.

 Course Learning Outcomes